Home โ†’ Printer Fixes

 Fix 7: Assign a Static IP to Your Printer

-If your printer keeps going offline every few days, the problem is likely your router assigning it a different IP address each time.
-Log into your printer's web interface (type the printer's current IP address into a browser), find the network settings, and assign a static/manual IP address outside your router's DHCP range.
-This permanently solves the recurring offline issue.
+If your printer keeps going offline every few days, the problem is almost certainly your router assigning it a different IP address each time it reconnects.
+Log into your printer's web interface (type the printer's current IP address into a browser โ€” find this by printing a network configuration page), find the network settings, and assign a static IP address outside your router's DHCP range.
+This permanently stops the recurring offline cycle.
+If you need a new printer, see our best home printers buying guide for top picks at every budget.

 Was this helpful?
 Share it: